Sholing F.C.: Vosper Thornycroft FC

-Vosper Thorneycroft were formed in 1960 as a successor to Thornycroft's (Woolston F.C.), which had folded eight years earlier, although teams from the Woolston Works had competed as early as 1878 under various names.
+Vosper Thornycroft were re-formed in 1960 as a successor to Thornycrofts (Woolston), which had folded eight years earlier, although teams from the Woolston Works had competed as early as 1878 under various names.
 During one remarkable season in 1920, they held Burnley to a 0–0 draw in the FA Cup, losing the replay 5–0.

-In its post 1960 incarnation they initially played in the Southampton Junior League.
+In its post 1960 incarnation they initially played in the Southampton League.
 After a number of successful years, they were promoted to the Hampshire League Third Division in 1991, rising to the Second Division the following season, followed by the First Division in 1998.
 A year later they were relegated when the league was re-organised, but at their first attempt they won promotion to the new Premier Division.

 In 2003 Vospers were renamed as VT FC, after their parent company, and in their first season under their new name they were Hampshire League champions and won promotion to the Wessex League.

 After winning the Wessex League Cup in 2005, VTFC were league runners-up in 2008 and 2009.
 VTFC arrived in the Southern League Division One South and West for the 2009–10 season when they finished 4th.
-They lost in the subsequent play-offs to Frome Town and were also runners-up in the Southern League Cup, losing on penalties to Cambridge City.
+They lost in the subsequent play-offs to AFC Totton and the Southern League Cup to Cambridge City.